 - Would you take the time to write down each objective using the SMART template?
 Why?

-Since this is a time-sensitive operation the Captain wouldn’t lead the crew through writing down, discussing, and then implementing the plan according to SMART.
-However, the Captain and his crew would surely be making decisions on what will be done using the SMART principles of objective setting…but they would be doing rather informally and quickly.
+Since this is a time-sensitive operation the Captain wouldn’t lead the crew through writing down, discussing/reviewing, and then implementing the plan according to SMART.
+However, the Captain and his crew would surely be making decisions on what will be done using the SMART principles of objective setting.
+But they would be doing rather informally and quickly.
 When time is less critical you can use the full formal SMART process and actually write everything down, documenting each step and task.

-As leaders develop and grow the LIPS and SMART systems to priority setting, decision making, and objective setting become second nature and virtually automatic.
-But, it takes learning, training, and time to acquire those skills to be able to do that.
+As leaders develop and grow into the LIPS and SMART systems to priority setting, decision making and objective setting become second nature and virtually automatic.
+But, it takes learning, training, and practice to acquire those skills to be able to do that.
 You can learn it now, or you can learn in when the high-stress, high-risk emergency or disaster hits.
 Your choice.

 I hope I have helped you learn a proven way to set priorities and make decisions on what actions to take.
-If you would like to learn more just make that comment below and I will take it to the next level.
 When you experience an emergency, disaster, or grid-down the ability to set priorities and make decisions quickly in high-stress and high-risk environments will be common place.
 I hope and pray you are a little more ready now.